voxel51/platform-sdk/QUICKSTART.md

         # the platform can track the data volume processed by the task.
         #
         # The code below assumes the typical case where the analytic has only
         # one input, and that input is a video.
+If your analytic does not take
+        # a single video as input, then you can comment out the lines below;
+        # note, however, that your jobs will not be fully tracked by the
+        # platform.
         #
         input_name = list(inputs.keys())[0]
         input_path = inputs[input_name]